voduchau-org/kuc-docusaurus-v2/docs/document/docs/components/desktop/tabs.md

 // Create each Tab content
 const textArea = new Kuc.TextArea({
-  label: "TextArea",
+  label: 'TextArea',
-  value: "This is sample."
+  value: 'This is sample.'
 });

 const timePicker = new Kuc.TimePicker({
-  label: "Time",
+  label: 'Time',
-  value: "11:30"
+  value: '11:30'
 });

-const text = "This is sample.";
+const text = 'This is sample.';

 const tabs = new Kuc.Tabs({
   items: [